cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/best-practices.md

 _This example rule requires Advanced Rate Limiting and payload inspection._

 {{<Aside type="note">}}
-If the request body is not JSON, you can use the [`http.request.body.raw`](/ruleset-engine/rules-language/fields/#field-http-request-body-raw) field and [regular expressions](/ruleset-engine/rules-language/operators/#comparison-operators) to achieve the same goal.
+If the request body is not JSON, you can use the [`http.request.body.raw`](/ruleset-engine/rules-language/fields/#field-http-request-body-raw) field and regular expressions (along with the [`matches` operator](/ruleset-engine/rules-language/operators/#comparison-operators)) to achieve the same goal.
 {{</Aside>}}

 ### Limit requests from bots